 Gas information sheet 57: Type A appliance service – your obligations under the Gas Safety Act

-Ensuring a gas installation is safe is a fundamental responsibility for all gasfitters licensed to perform gas servicing on Type A appliances.
-As a result, understanding the required scope of this work is critical for gasfitters to be able to complete it successfully and meet their responsibilities under the Gas Safety Act and subordinate regulations.
-This information sheet:
+This gas information sheet provides information about the required scope of Type A appliance service work.
+Ensuring the safety of a gas installation is a fundamental responsibility for all gasfitters licensed to service Type A appliances, and it is critical they be able to complete this work successfully and meet their responsibilities under the Gas Safety Act and subordinate regulations.

-- is only intended to provide a guide to the requirements for Type A servicing and inspection work (for more detailed information, refer to the Type A Servicing Standard AS 4575-2005 Gas Appliances-Quality of Servicing)
+- is intended to provide a guide to Type A servicing and inspection work requirements (for more detailed information, see AS 4575 Gas Appliances – Servicing of Type A appliances)

-- should be read in conjunction with ESV:
+- should be read in conjunction with Energy Safe Victoria (ESV):